ryppl/boost-history/tti/readme.txt

 If you want to contact me directly, my name is
 Edward Diener and you can reach me at eld@tropicsoft.com.
-I am an independent computer consultant and I live in Atlanta, Georgia.
+I am an independent computer consultant and I live in Atlanta, Georgia, and I am always looking for exciting projects on which to work for a living.

 You can also of course use the Boost newsgroups to ask questions and make comments or suggestions